besteon/Ironmon-Tracker/README.md

 Ironmon-Tracker is a collection of lua scripts for the Bizhawk emulator used to track ironMON attempts.
 For more information on ironMON, see https://gist.github.com/valiant-code/adb18d248fa0fae7da6b639e2ee8f9c1

-Currently, only Emerald, Leaf Green, and Fire Red are supported.
+Only Emerald, Leaf Green, and Fire Red are supported at this time.
 If you find any bugs or have feature requests, feel free to create a github issue or DM me on Discord (Dementio#7078).
 You can find me on the Ironmon Discord server.

 ## Installation
 1. Unzip the project anywhere you like.
 The script will create a database file in the same directory as ironmon_tracker.lua.
 The ironmon_tracker folder must be in the same directory as ironmon_tracker.lua.